15 Insanely AMAZING Day Trips from Merida

 After you’ve visited the ruins, head to X’Canche, a nearby cenote.
 You can use one of the bikes at the ticket booth for the cenote.
 It’s included in the price of the ticket.

-How to get to Ek Balaam from Merida:
+How to Get to Ek Balaam from Merida:

-You’ll have to take a first-class ADO bus early in the morning to Valladolid.
-It’ll take about 2.5 hours.
-Then from the ADO Bus Station (Google Maps), walk a couple of blocks to the shared-taxi station (Google Maps) on Calle 44 between Calle 35 and 37.
-If you want to share a taxi ride to the ruins, it’ll cost MXN$60 to $70.
-If you don’t want to wait for the taxi to fill up, it’ll cost MXN$200 one way.
+Then from the ADO Bus Station (Google Maps), walk a couple of blocks to the shared taxi station (Google Maps) on Calle 44 between Calle 35 and 37.
+If you want to share a taxi ride to the ruins, it cost me MXN$60 to $70 (it’s probably more expensive in 2024).
+I didn’t want to wait for the taxi to fill up, so it cost me MXN$200 one way.
 It takes 30 minutes to get to the ruins.

-How to get back to Merida from Ek Balaam:
+How to Get Back to Merida from Ek Balaam:

 Tips for Taking a Colectivo Around the Yucatan